mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

       dz := // some expression involving x, y, dx and dy end df;

-.. todo:: the outputs of functions are called output arguments?

 Note that the first arguments to the derivative function, ``df``, in this case, are the same as for the original function, ``f``.
 Those arguments are then followed by the differential versions of the input arguments to the original function.
-Finally, the ``output`` argument(s) of the derivative function are the differential versions of the ``output`` argument(s) of the original function.
+Finally, the output(s) of the derivative function are the differential versions of the output(s) of the original function.
 It sounds complicated, but hopefully the same code conveys how simple the construction really is.

 Given such a Modelica function, the Modelica compiler can use such a function to compute various derivatives, *e.g.*,